-To boost volumes and keep higher-acuity Mineral County patients close to home—a win for the rural hospital, the system, patients and an over-capacity Ruby Memorial—PVH is a pilot site for a telemedicine Intensive Care Unit Program initiative of the West Virginia University Health System.
+To boost volumes and keep higher-acuity Mineral County patients close to home—a win for the Rural and Community Hospital, the system, patients and an over-capacity Ruby Memorial—PVH is a pilot site for a telemedicine Intensive Care Unit Program initiative of the West Virginia University Health System.
 In October 2018, the Virtual ICU admitted 35 patients in its first month of operation.
 The program allows PVH providers to collaborate with board certified intensivists from RMH and offer quality care for higher-acuity cases while keeping patients close to home.
 Alison Wilson, M.D., executive director for the Critical Care and Trauma Institute, leads the project on behalf of WVU Medicine; Dr. Wilson and her intensivist team conduct virtual rounds at the Potomac Valley ICU every morning, and intensivists are on call 24/7 to help support local PVH physicians with emergent concerns.

 One year into the telemedicine efforts at PVH, local providers regularly discuss patient care with intensivists at WVU Medicine to whom they connect in just one click.
 The care team shares decision-making to implement treatment and/or interventions quickly.
 Prior to the advent of telemedicine, this level of care was only available at larger tertiary facilities.